 - Give opportunities to people or students interested in working or caring for animals and wildlife through volunteering opportunities.

-- Providing a place for the community to be a part of something rewarding and enriching with amazing fundraising opportunities.
+- Provide a place for the community to be a part of something rewarding and enriching with amazing fundraising opportunities and community projects.
 Schools, disabled groups and youth groups are just some of the community groups we encourage to help us.

 - Building the wildlife and rehabilitation community by connecting and working together as a whole.